 For studies in India, graduation and post-graduation technical courses (degree and diploma) conducted by colleges approved by UGC, AICTE, IMC and the government of India are covered.
 Also, teacher training, nursing courses and other diploma courses like pilot training, shipping etc. as approved by the concerned regulatory authority are covered under the loan.

-From the eligibility criteria, it can be understood for wide number of courses, loans are provided across the country, by various lenders.
-Regarding the rate of interest part, it starts from 9%.
+From the personal loan eligibility criteria, it can be understood for wide number of courses, loans are provided across the country, by various lenders Regarding the rate of interest part, it starts from 9%.

 The education loan interest is also eligible for tax deduction under the section U/S 80E of the income tax act 1961.